colloki/colloki/README.markdown

 * You will also need to install `imagemagick` for `paperclip` (if not installed).
     You can use `homebrew`: `brew install imagemagick`

+* You will also need to create and make `/public/system/images` writable:
+  `mkdir -p public/system/images; chmod +wx public/system/images`

 * `rake db:migrate`

 ## Deployment